typelevel/cats/README.md

 two Gitter channels, and we're also trying out Discord:

-[Typelevel Discord](https://discord.gg/XF3CXcMzqD) has access to all of the typelevel library channels as well as community channels.
+[Typelevel Discord](https://discord.gg/XF3CXcMzqD) has access to all of the Typelevel library channels as well as community channels.
 Please join us!

 [Gitter channel cats](https://gitter.im/typelevel/cats) is for general user questions and discussions, and